eflows4hpc/documentation/doc/source/Sections/03_HPCWaaS_Methodology/01_Development_Interface.rst

 Please refer to the documentation of the Alien4Cloud & Yorc project for more information.

+Two instances of Alien4Cloud and Yorc are deployed for the eFlows4HPC project.
+One is hosted on Juelich cloud, this instance is used for testing and integration of the software stack.
+The second instance is hosted on BSC cloud and is used to develop pillars use cases.
-An instance of Alien4Cloud and Yorc is available on Juelich cloud, ask to the project to obtain access
+Ask to the project (eflows4hpc@bsc.es) to obtain access.

 Importing required components into Alien4Cloud
 ##############################################

 Some TOSCA components and topology templates need to be imported into Alien4Cloud.
-If you are using the instance on Juelich cloud, this is already done and you can move to the next paragraph.
+If you are using one of the instances deployed for the eFlows4HPC project this is already done and you can move to the next paragraph.

 You should first move to the ``Catalog`` tab and then the ``Manage archives`` tab, finally click on ``Git import`` to add components as shown in :numref:`fig_alien4cloud_catalog`.